crazy-complete/crazy-complete/docs/documentation.md

 ## When Conditionals

-Options and Positional Arguments can include a `when` attribute that defines a *single* condition under which the option (or positional argument) should be activated.
+Options and Positional Arguments can include a `when` attribute that defines a condition under which the option (or positional argument) should be activated.

 ### has\_option